 The abundance of animal and plant life of the region have also earned it the titles "The Galapagos of Mexico" and "The Desert Aquarium."
 It's not hard to see why - clear, glassy rivers give way to mounds of pure white sand, delicate scrub brush and sheer marbled walls of rock.
 Wind and weather mean that the dunes and pozas (desert pools) shift constantly, so no two visits will ever be completely the same.
 The ever-changing landscape is stunning in its beauty - but fragile too.

 The Cuatrocienegas Biosphere Reserve is located in a 'bolson', meaning a flat, arid desert valley surrounded by mountains.
 'Bolson' means 'large purse' in Spanish.
 Natural springs and rainwater collect in the 'bolson' resulting in a wetlands with around 500 bodies of water.
 The color of the 'pozas' can vary between deep blue to turquoise.

 The area is also home to the second largest dune field in the Americas, made of pure white sand, resulting from high gypsum content.

 More than 800 species of flora and 360 fauna species call Cuatrocienagas home, and include aquatic, semi-aquatic and terrestrial organisms.

 Although the region is accessible by bus, many of the more spectacular areas require the use of a car.
 Not-to-be-missed sights include Poza Azul - a well-known wetland environment with crystalline blue waters and a series of self-guided trails - and the ubiquitous white dunes, which you'll find in any of the wetland preserves.
-These huge hills of sand (the third-largest in the Americas) are made pure white by the presence of calcium sulfate.
 Also of note is the Sierra de la Campana, a mountain range marked by a gigantic crater, which has become a prominent tourist attraction over the years.